 Not promoting the event beforehand: You should be marketing and talking about being at the show months before the event itself.
 You don’t always have to spend money to advertise your presence, but at the very least, coordinate an email campaign and reach out to current and potential clients to let them know you will be at the show.

 Purchasing a booth that’s too big or small: We all like to feel like a big deal, but purchasing the biggest space for your booth and building the biggest booth at the show won’t always guarantee success.
-The same can be said about going to small or spending too little.
-Generally smaller exhibits get less attention that larger booths will, but a good rule of thumb is to match the size or at least the square footage of your closest competitor.
+The same can be said about going too small or spending too little.
+Generally smaller exhibits get less attention than larger booths will, but a good rule of thumb is to match the size of at least the square footage of your closest competitor.
 In general, determine your goals and what designs and elements you need to accomplish this.

 Untrained sales staff: Having inexperienced sales staff or extra people not relevant to your business can really have a negative impact on your company.
-A trade show should be about spreading awareness about you brand just as much as it should be about selling product.
+A trade show should be about spreading awareness about your brand just as much as it should be about selling products.

 Hopefully, you haven’t had to learn any of these mistakes the hard way, but if you did, at least you know how to avoid them in the future.
 At Super Color Digital, we have over 35 years of experience in the event and trade show industry.
 Let us use our knowledge to help make your next event your most successful one ever.